linustws/climate-prediction/README.md

-# climatelearn
+# climate-predict
-using ml to predict weather changes
+use ml to predict weather changes